azurecz/azuretechacademy-hybridit-labs-day3/README.md

 kubectl get pods
 ```

 Scale our deployment to 3 replicas.
+First modify deplymentApp3replicas.yaml image: to reflect your container repository and tag for Linux version of our application.

 ```powershell
 kubectl apply -f deploymentApp3replicas.yaml